Educational Support Services

-Structured Study Hall is a required period of the day for students who receive Educational Support Services.
+In grades 6 and 7, students meet with their learning specialist during Learning Lab which is an elective period.
+In grades 8 – 12, students meet with their learning specialist during Structured Study Hall.
 Our goal is to work closely with students to engender independent learning and academic self-confidence.
 Learning specialists teach notetaking and test preparation strategies.
 Students who receive the accommodation of extended time testing complete their exams in a quiet room.
 In addition, students have the option of working with private tutors paid for by parents.

 In order to be eligible for ESS at the Upper School, students must have a psychological and educational evaluation which includes cognitive and achievement testing.
 CESJDS can then ascertain the specific educational supports and accommodations warranted by the student's individual learning needs.
 Testing can be done privately or through Montgomery County Public Schools.